-Push notification is a short in-app, or web-based pop-up message.
-It is used for various purposes: from sending system messages and in-app updates to promotions.
+A push notification is a short in-app, or web-based pop-up message.
+Push notifications are used for various purposes: from sending system messages and in-app updates to promotions.
 The key idea of sending push notifications is to provide users with more value and keep them engaged.

-Watch this video and learn how to succeed in sending push notifications.
+Watch this video and learn how to succeed in sending useful push notifications.

 Why are push notifications important?

-Let’s consider several factors that make push notifications so appealing for many brands around the globe:
+Let’s consider several factors that make push notifications appealing for many brands around the globe, they:

 - Attract user attention.
 According to the Business of Apps, an average American smartphone user gets around 46 push notifications daily.
 Although the competition is high, push notifications are crucial in terms of attracting user attention.

 - Increase user engagement.
-The opt-in rate for push notification on Android devices is 91%, and 44% for iOS devices, which makes push notifications an effective channel in terms of outreach.
+The opt-in rate for push notifications on Android devices is 91%, and 44% for iOS devices, this makes push notifications an active channel in terms of outreach.

 - Improve communication with users.
 With the help of such messages, brands create micro communication touchpoints that help to build trusting relationships.

 - Support users.
-Push notifications can assist people at every stage of their buyer journey.
+Push notifications assist people at every stage of their buyer journey.

 - Increase conversion rate.
-With these messages, you can retain existing users and re-engage inactive subscribers, which results in a larger number of conversions.
+With these messages, you can retain existing users and re-engage inactive subscribers, which results in a more significant number of conversions.

 - Accurately drive traffic.
-Personalized, time-sensitive, and valuable push notifications serve as a proper channel for driving traffic to particular web pages or, is case of in-app push notifications, to features in the app.
+Personalized, time-sensitive, and valuable push notifications serve as a proper channel for driving traffic to particular web pages or, in the case of in-app push notifications, to features in the app.